The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

-Base: Those substances which give hydroxyl ions (OH¯) in an aqueous solution is called a base.
+Base: Those substances that give hydroxyl ions (OH¯) in an aqueous solution are called a base.

 {tocify} $title={Table of Contents}